hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 ### Application Layer

-The Application Layer is composed of two PTFE servers (EC2 instances) running in different Availability Zones and operating in a main/standby configuration.
-Traffic is routed only to *PTFE-main* via one of the above infrastructure options.
+The Application Layer is composed of an Auto Scaling Group and a Launch Configuration providing an auto-recovery mechanism in the event of an instance or Availablity Zone failure.

 ### Storage Layer